MisanthropicBit/bibpy/TUTORIAL.md

 ### `bibgrep`

-`bibgrep` can be used to much like the `grep` command but selects entries based on user criteria.
+`bibgrep` is similar to the `grep` command but filters entries instead of lines.

 ```bash
 $ bibgrep --entries="article" --field="author~hughes" --ignore-case